The Blue 9

 The Blue 9 (Plavi 9) is a 1950 Croatian football comedy film.
 The film was directed by Krešo Golik.

-That film is a bizarre mixture of the Soviet-style industrial epic, romantic comedy and football film.
-It is famous for superbly directed football sequences.
+The film mixes Soviet-style industrial epics, romantic comedy and football film.
+It is known for superbly directed football sequences.
 After release it quickly became the biggest hit of then-young Yugoslav cinema.

 This film is first Croatian movie with sport as the main topic.
 The Blue 9 is also first Croatian comedy film from sound era.

 Movie was filmed on the locations in Croatia (Split, Rijeka and Zagreb) and in Serbia (Belgrade).